pyplacca/dir-cleaner/README.md

 # dir-cleaner
 Directory cleaner

-A command line script for cleaning up pc directories.
+A CMD script for cleaning directories.